 Formal identification begins in kindergarten and continues through the years.
-Students can be identified as high ability in the areas of math, English language arts, or general intellectual (both).
+Students can be identified as high ability in the areas of math, English language arts, or general intellectual (both) on nationally normed instruments.
 The standard cut score of the 95th percentile will be applied for eligibility.

 Performance: All ECS students in Grades K-8 participate in Measures of Academic Progress (MAP) testing provided by the Northwest Evaluation Association (NWEA).
 Scores from the winter administration are used to identify students with high achievement levels.

 Potential: Students in Grade K, 2, and 5 are administered the Cognitive Abilities Test (CogAt) to identify those with high academic potential.